“For I knew that the King in Yellow had opened his tattered mantle and there was only God to cry to now.”― Robert W. Chambers, The King in Yellow

-“Alrigh’, alrigh’—get back to work, you wasters!”
+“Alrigh’, alrigh’—get back to work, before I get the Drillsaw on ya!”
 He said, giving a parting chuckle before opening the door and stepping into the room.

 “The men seem happy,” Ignatius Del’Mar said from behind his desk, holding his focus on the sheets of parchment sprawled over its surface; each one riddled with complex equations and abstruse diagrams.

 “Ah—yes, sir,” the foreman stuttered, closing the door behind him but never stepping further into the room.
-“They can see that the end is near and are excited to leave.”
+“They can see that the end is near and are eager to leave.”

-Ignatius settled his quill and leaned back into his seat, locking eyes with the foreman—who, in return, began to fidget uncomfortably.
+Ignatius settled his quill and leaned back into his seat, locking eyes with the foreman who began fidgeting with his fingers.

-“Five years…is that so?”
-Ignatius rose to his feet and sauntered to a small port-hole window behind him.
-He put his back to the foreman and rested his arm against the wall, watching as the fuselage of snow shot sideways outside, and muttered, “It feels like no time has passed at all…”
+Ignatius rose to his feet.
+“Five years…” he said with a soft voice, sauntering to a small port-hole window behind him.
+He put his back to the foreman, resting his arm against the wall, and watched as the fuselage of snow shot sideways outside.
+“It feels like no time has passed at all…”

 “Busy hands turn the wheels of time, eh,” The foreman laughed awkwardly.

-“Yes, of course,” Ignatius stood proper, resting his hands behind his back while turning to face the foreman once again.
+“Yes, of course,” Ignatius stood proper, holding his hands behind his back while turning to face the foreman once again.
 “Do you bring news?”
 He asked.

 “Ah—yes.
 Indeed.
 Good news, in-fact!
 We have successfully reached the gas vein and I have ordered the men to begin prepping the system for a higher-pressure environment.
 I expect that we will be operational again within forty-eight hours.”

-“Cancel that,” Ignatius stated bluntly, sitting down at his desk to begin scribbling notes again.
+“Cancel that,” Ignatius stated bluntly, sitting down at his desk to begin scribbling on the unusual diagram again.